Have you ever been right in the middle of folding a two day old pile of laundry when your toddler comes up and destroys the small dent you made in it?

-The funny thing about having a child is that life become less about personal happiness and more focused on the children.
-My worry about how I will be happy as a mom suddenly became about how to be a good mom.
+The funny thing about having children is that life become less about personal happiness and more focused on the children.
+Of course I had no idea what motherhood would be like when I would daydream about it during pregnancy.

 “I still haven’t lost those last 10 pounds.”